Minor blues tunes are some of the most popular and enjoyable songs to jam over.

-So, go slow with these changes, and work them out of context if needed, bringing them back to the tune when you’re ready.
+So, go slow with these changes, work them out of context if needed, and bring them back to the tune when you’re ready.

 Click to hear minor blues chords 3

 ii V Minor Blues Intermediate Chords

-You’ll now remove the root notes from the previous chord study to create an intermediate level minor blues comping etude.
+You now remove the roots from the previous chord study to create an intermediate level comping etude.

-Use barre chords whenever possible with these chords, such as the first Dm7 chord.
+Use barre chords whenever possible, such as the first Dm7 chord.

 Here, barre the 5th string with your index finger and play the 6th fret on the 2nd string with your middle finger.

-Using barres like this will open up your other fingers to add chord extensions if needed, or wanted, over chord shapes.
+Using barres opens up your other fingers to add extensions if needed.

 Click to hear minor blues chords 4

 Minor Blues – Turnaround Chords

-Next, you’ll add in the bIIImaj7 chord in bar 11 of the minor blues progression to create a turnaround in the last two bars.
+Next, you add a bIIImaj7 chord to bar 11 to create a turnaround in the last two bars.

-Though you’re only adding in one chord from the previous version, playing four chords in the last 2 bars can be tough.
+Though you only add one chord to the previous version, playing four chords in the last 2 bars is tough.

-Take your time, remove those two bars from the tune and work them on their own with a metronome if needed, then bring them back to the full form from there.
+Take your time, remove those two bars and work them with a metronome if needed, then bring them to the full form from there.

-The bIIImaj7 chord is diatonic to the underlying minor key, and the bass note leads nicely into the iim7b5 chord, moving down by a half step.
+The bIIImaj7 chord is diatonic to the underlying minor key, and the bass note leads nicely into the iim7b5 chord.

-Here’s the backing track to jam along to and work the chord studies with below.
+Here’s a backing track to jam along to and work the chord studies with below.

 Minor Blues Turnaround Backing Track Minor Blues Backing Track 3

 Turnaround Minor Blues Beginner Chords

-You’ll now move on to using drop 2 chords over the D minor blues progression.
+You now move on to using drop 2 chords over the progression.

-Here, you’ll begin with the first chord on the 5th-string and move to the closest shapes for each subsequent chord from there.
+Here, you begin with the first chord on the 5th-string and move to the closest shapes for each chord from there.

-Drop 2 chords allow you to play four notes on consecutive strings, no skips as you found with drop 3 chords.
+Drop 2 chords allow you to play four notes on consecutive strings, there are no skips as with drop 3 chords.